Centres for Clarification to Fit In

 Atomistic Mind-Sets: CL5

 Every one responds to situations and any given narratives in terms of their current way of thinking, which can be called an outlook or mind-set.
-Mind-sets are characteristic of both individuals and communities.
+Mind-sets are characteristic of both individuals and groups: so there are two types of ownership.

-For an individual, assimilation of the narrative leads to a unique personal understanding of the situation which tends to harden in to a conviction.
-The community has no direct control over this and no-one seeks their permission.
-However, any community or wider society, has ways of thinking about things that are generally recognized.
-Popular mindsets affect interpretations of relevant events and everyone needs to be aware of the current way that people think as a matter of tact and good manners.
+For an individual, assimilation of the narrative leads to a personalized version of any situation and the group is not involved directly here.
+However, any group, community or wider society, has ways of thinking about things that are generally recognized.
+Popular mindsets affect interpretations of relevant events and everyone needs to be aware of the current outlook as a matter of tact and good manners.

 This means that this level in the Tree will generate two polarized but connected Centres: